Anodopetalum: Response to disturbance

 Anodopetalum biglandulosum has the ability to regenerate after low intensity fires.
-After fire disturbance, vegetative regeneration occurs by sprouting form protected buds at the base of stems.
-Vegetative reproduction after fire disturbances allows Anodopetalum biglandulosum to return to pre-fire density by reaching sexual maturity and forming a closed canopy.
-This major form of regeneration is advantageous over seed reproduction, as Anodopetalum biglandulosum seedlings are intolerant of shade and susceptible to grazing.
+After fire disturbance, vegetative regeneration occurs by sprouting from protected buds at the base of stems.
+Vegetative reproduction after fire disturbances allows A. biglandulosum to return to pre-fire density by reaching sexual maturity and forming a closed canopy.
+This major form of regeneration is advantageous over seed reproduction, as A. biglandulosum seedlings are intolerant of shade and susceptible to grazing.